abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 60. Inside the empty return statement, place a `<ul></ul>` element

-61. From `App.js`, cut out the following line of code and move it to `AllCharacters.js` on the inside of the component, above the return statement:
+61. From `App.jsx`, cut out the following line of code and move it to `AllCharacters.jsx` on the inside of the component, above the return statement:

 ```jsx
 const [serverData, setServerData] = useState([]);